Even if you have a plan for a perfect family vacation in Prague, you may need a backup idea to keep the whole family entertained. Or 79 backup ideas.

 I adore both Prague and kids!
-Over the last seven years, I’ve taken my boys through every quarter, down every street, and to every café, museum and park in Prague worth seeing in order to put together the best self-guided family tours possible – with fun and adventure for kids, and interesting spots for adults along the way.
-My first tip would therefore be to download my free E-book with cool stuff about Prague for kids.
+Over the last seven years, I’ve taken my boys through every quarter, down every street, and to every café, museum and park in Prague worth seeing in order to put together the best self-guided family tours possible – filled with fun and adventure for kids, and interesting spots for adults along the way.
+My first tip would, therefore, be to download my free e-book with cool stuff about Prague for kids.
 And if you want to spend some quality time with your kids in Prague’s city center, get my top 3 self-guided tours wrapped up together in my Prague Family Kit.

 Insider tips by Martin from Think Prague

-David Černý is a well known Czech artist and author of a number of controversial works of art.
-One of them consists of three bronze sculptures of babies located in the park at the entrance to Museum Kampa.
-Their size (350 cm x 260 cm) makes them a popular attraction among children, while their appearance incites discussions on topics such as consumer society, technological development and genetics.
+David Černý is a well-known Czech artist and author of a number of controversial works of art.
+One of them consists of three bronze sculptures of babies located in the park at the entrance to the Museum Kampa.
+Their size (350 cm x 260 cm) makes them a popular attraction among children, while their appearance incites discussions on topics such as consumer society, technological development, and genetics.
 Families with children who wish to explore the art of Prague, which is both a perceptual experience and food for thought, are welcome to go on our Street Vibes Tour.

 You May Also Like